MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 ## January 4, 2022

-Microsoft is aware of the recent exploit existing in the wild.
-We are actively working on releasing a security patch as reported by the Chromium team.
+Microsoft is aware of the recent Chromium security fixes.
+We are actively working on releasing a security patch.

 ## December 14, 2021